tezos/tezos-mirror/docs/whitedoc/the_big_picture.rst

    to C.
  - :package:`tezos-micheline` is the concrete syntax used by Michelson, the language of smart contracts.
-It mostly contains the generic, untyped AST, a printer and a parser.
+It mostly contains the generic, untyped AST, a printer, and a parser.
- - :package:`tezos-base` wraps all these module in a common foundation for all the other components of Tezos, and introduces the data structures of the blockchain (e.g. ``Block_hash``, ``Block_header``, ``Block_locator``, ``Fitness``, ``P2p_identity``) that are shared between the shell, economic protocol, client, daemons and third party software.
+ - :package:`tezos-base` wraps all these modules in a common foundation for all the other components of Tezos, and introduces the data structures of the blockchain (e.g. ``Block_hash``, ``Block_header``, ``Block_locator``, ``Fitness``, ``P2p_identity``) that are shared between the shell, economic protocol, client, daemons and third-party software.
 It also rewraps some modules from ``crypto`` as functors that build all-in-one modules for a given type (for instance, the module for block hashes contains all possible converters, command line and RPC argument builders, pretty printers, an autocompleter, etc.).
-This package also contains the ``cli_entries`` module that we use to handle command line parsing in some executables.
+This package also contains the ``cli_entries`` module that we use to handle command-line parsing in some executables.

 The Shell